adamoliver/css-guidelines/README.md

 * Put spaces after : in property declarations.
 * Put spaces before { in rule declarations.
 * Use hex color codes #000 unless using rgba.
+* Use hyphen delimited class names
+* Declarations in relevance (NOT alphabetical) order
+* Indent vendor prefixed declarations so that their values are aligned
+* Always include the final semi-colon in a ruleset

 ## Comments